Give2Peer/g2p-client-android/README.md

 The user interface should be oriented towards speed.
 Adding a new item should not take more than a handful of seconds.

-The client is able to connect to multiple servers.
+The client should be able to connect to multiple servers.
 This will allow big organizations to staffsource internal item transfers and disgorge email inboxes by setting up their own private server.